-As of 19 May 2020, HELCOM has 63 observers, of which two governments, 18 intergovernmental organizations (IGOs) and 43 international non-governmental organizations (NGOs), contributing actively to the protection of the Baltic Sea.
+As of 3 May 2023, HELCOM has 67 observers contributing actively to the protection of the Baltic Sea, of which:

 Applying for observer status

 Intergovernmental and international non-governmental organisations may apply for observer status to the Helsinki Commission.
 An organisation must show that it can contribute to matters dealt with by HELCOM, that it has a membership in a wide number of the Baltic Coastal States and an organised internal structure.